neosaurrrus/blog-entries/32 - How to solve problems.md

 }
 ```

-I like to think this is something we all do.
  This is really handy for an observer (say, an interviewer) to know what you are thinking about when you are code.

 # Lets solve it, or make it simpler!

 So now that you have an idea of HOW you can do it, try and solve it!
-If you can great but if you can't... try to solve a simplified version of it.
+If you can, great! but if you can't... try to solve a simplified version of it.

 Obviously you want to solve it.
 However the logic behind simplfying is that it lets you begin exploring the issue and may trigger some further understanding.

-When you are simplfying you cna use the following steps:
+When you are simplfying you can use the following steps:

 - Identify the tricky part of what you are trying to do.
 - Ignore that tricky part